monadius/vscode-hol-light/README.md

 1) **HOL Light: Set HOL Light Path**

     Opens a dialog where a path to HOL Light should be selected.
 This path is required for enabling autocompletion for items defined in the HOL Light `Help` directory.

+1) **HOL Light: Set Current Working Directory**

+    Shows an input dialog for setting the working directory of a HOL Light REPL.

 1) **HOL Light: Associate .ml Files with HOL Light**